HeylelOS/coreutils/README.md

   HeylelOS equivalent of the GNU coreutils.
 Trying to implement the following utilities as described in the [POSIX.1-2017](http://pubs.opengroup.org/onlinepubs/9699919799/) specification.

+## Why not take one from another OS?

+  First I thought: "Because it would had external dependencies.
+It's still great to create a standalone.
+Good for practice and educational purposes too."
+  However, I know think that by creating a STRICTLY standard core-utils, developpers would gain something.
+They will gain the fact that if their program runs on HeylelOS, it shall STRICTLY run on any other Unix/Linux.
+So I will not add extensions except if those one are considered common to every other Unix/Linux (eg. echo -n).

+NB: If you find an error, or you think one extension follows the previous exception clause, do not hesitate to contact me.

 ## Utilities

 - [x] asa